Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 challenge.

 Owing to the custom nature of all things Bokeh, I had a problem with getting the environment to allow axe-core to run.
-Axe-core required core modules from Node, and Bokeh had a stripped away version of node for the most part.
+Playwright required core modules from Node, and Bokeh had a stripped away version of node for the most part.
 I tend to like solving problems by myself with minimal hand-holding, but this was one of those scenarios that I just couldn't seem to fix without asking for help.
 The ways